redis-developer/introducing-the-geosearch-command/README.md

 ### Start the Application

+(If you are using Docker Compose, skip this section).

 The application is a Python / Flask application that listens on port 5000.
 Start it as follows:

 ```bash